Hillsdale, Oklahoma: 2020 census

+Ancestry

 The average family size was approximately 3.13, recorded during the 2021 American Community Survey.
-According to the survey, the town’s ancestry data was composed of 40% German,15% English, 9% Irish, and 1% Scottish ancestry.
-The town’s racial makeup was 93% White, 4% American Indian, and 3% Hispanic or Latino; with 3% indicating two or more races.
+According to the survey, the town's ancestry data was composed of 40% German, 15% English, 9% Irish, and 1% Scottish ancestry.

-The median age was 47.7 (±6.3) years old.
+Income

 The median income for a household in the town was $58,750 (± $12,937) in 2021 inflation-adjusted dollars.

 Education

 Hillsdale is within the Kremlin-Hillsdale Schools school district.
 The Hillsdale Christian School is a private school within the town which offers faith-guided education to pre-K through 12th grade students.